maximdubinin/python_and_selenium_autotesting_course/README.md

 # Hi there!

-This is my first repo of 3rd module of [Python + Selenium Autotesting cource at Stepik.org](https://stepik.org/course/575/syllabus).
+This is my 1st repo of 3rd module of [Python + Selenium Autotesting cource at Stepik.org](https://stepik.org/course/575/syllabus).